knjk04/COVID-19-dashboard-legacy/README.md

 # COVID-19 Stats summary

+*For the most up-to-date version of the README, please refer to the version on the master branch.*

 COVID-19 Stats is a web app that displays COVID-19 statistics on a global level and, coming soon, on a per-country basis.
 This is made using Spring Boot and Vaadin.

 COVID-19 stats uses the [COVID-19 API](https://covid19api.com/) (data is from Johns Hopkins).